Greenwashing Washington State’s Prison System in a River of Sewage

 When Williams attempted to file a grievance over the matter, Paramo prevented her from doing so, saying “So what?
 That is not my problem.
 That is your problem!”
 A counselor later refused Williams’ request to file a grievance and rejected her appeal.

-After she sued, the defendants moved to dismiss her ...
+After she sued, the defendants ...

 Nebraska Law Unconstitutionally Forfeits Good Time for Refusal to Submit DNA Sample

 The Nebraska Supreme Court has held that a retroactive state law which requires prisoners to submit DNA samples violates the Ex Post Facto Clause for increasing “the quantum of punishment” when a prisoner refuses to submit a sample and suffers loss of good time credit.

 State prisoner George Shepard was sentenced on July 11, 1990 to a combined term of 50 years for sexual assault in the first degree and manufacturing child pornography.
 In 1997, the Nebraska legislature enacted what is now known as the DNA Identification Information Act (the Act), Neb.
 Rev. Stat. § 29-4106(2) (2012).

 The Act applies retroactively to prisoners “still serving a term of confinement or probation” for a “felony offense or other specified offense” before July 15, 2010.
 It provides that a prisoner “shall not be released prior to the expiration of his or her maximum term of confinement or revocation or discharge from his or her probation unless and until a DNA sample has been collected.”